johnwargo/johnwargo/README.md

 ⚡ Fun fact: I'm the only author who's written books for Soccer Referees and Mobile developers (different books)

-🤔 Available for: Freelance writing and small-project [Ionic](https://ionicframework.com/) development.
+🤔 Available for: Freelance writing and small [Ionic](https://ionicframework.com/) development projects.

 <!--
 **johnwargo/johnwargo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.